-Every so often, revised terms and conditions create a storm of controversy, such as recently when it seemed like Instagram would have the unlimited right to sell your pictures just because you posted them.
+Every so often, revised terms and conditions create a storm of controversy.
+Remember when it seemed like Instagram would have the unlimited right to sell your pictures just because you posted them?
+Remember when everyone got hooked on FaceApp and then realized the app could keep your stuff and use it anyway they wanted?
+Hey, remember when we all found out TikTok was owned by a Chinese concern?
 Facebook has had similar debacles with its terms.
 Isn’t that illegal?

 I’m not saying that all contracts should be 100 words or less.
-There are a lot of cases where copyrights need to be respected and a long contract is the way to do that.
-All I’m saying is that like credit card companies recently had to, software companies should be willing to put the most important changes first in a customer-friendly way, especially if you’re an existing user of their products.
-It took an act of Congress to force credit card companies to change… let’s hope software companies are a little smarter.
+Copyrights are there for a reason.
+We all need to respect that.
+Unfortunately a long contract is the way to do that.
+All I’m saying is that at some point credit card companies recently had to make things simpler.
+Software companies should be willing to put the most important changes first in a customer-friendly way.
+This is especially true if you’re an existing user of their products.
+It took an act of Congress to force credit card companies to change.
+Let’s hope software companies are a little smarter.

 Until then… it’s really your responsibility.
 So take a moment to read those terms and conditions.